How to Get Your Georgia

 • Complete an Educator Preparation Program.

-• Pass the GACE Educator Ethics Assessment.
+• Pass the GACE Ethics for Teachers Assessment.

 • Earn a B or higher in a course on identifying and educating exceptional children.